TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Enrollment Period

-Part II of [4_clean_data.R](#4_clean_dataR) defines the enrollment periods for Calm Thinking, TET, and GIDI in the "America/New_York" timezone, as this is timezone where the study team is based.
+Part II of [4_clean_data.R](#4_clean_dataR) defines the enrollment periods for Calm Thinking, TET, and GIDI in the "America/New_York" timezone, as this is study team's timezone.
 "America/New_York" is preferred to "EST" because "America/New_York" accounts for switches between "EST" and "EDT".
 By contrast, system-generated timestamps are stored only in "EST" because this is how they are stored in the "calm" SQL database on the "teachmanlab" Data Server.

-The enrollment period is used to filter screening data, most of which is not indexed by "participant_id" but required for participant flow diagrams.
+Enrollment periods are used to filter screening data, most of which is not indexed by "participant_id" but required for participant flow diagrams.

 ### For Calm Thinking Study